 • Build an audience for creative music, improvisation, experimental music, free jazz and other newer traditions in the growing downtown Hamilton arts community

-• Create a local infrastructure to connect Hamilton audiences, musicians and other artists with the national and global creative music communities through the presentation of both world-renowned and emerging Canadian and international artists
+• Create a local infrastructure to connect Hamilton audiences, musicians and other artists from various disciplines with the national and global creative music communities through the presentation of both world-renowned and emerging Canadian and international artists

-• Bring a wider spectrum of music to the Hamilton music scene, presently dominated overwhelmingly by a narrow spectrum of rock and pop
+• Bring a wider spectrum of music and art to the Hamilton music and arts scene

-• Help to foster outreach initiatives to connect music schools and their students with working musicians, performances and venues locally and regionally
+• Help to foster outreach initiatives to connect music and art schools and their students with working artists, performances and venues locally and regionally

-• Help to educate and inform music students and the general public about a range of non-popular and unconventional musics by making workshops and performances available, as well as providing public information about the field of creative music generally
+• Help to educate and inform music and art students and the general public about a range of non-popular and unconventional music and art by making workshops and performances available, as well as providing public information about the artists and their art

 The principals behind Zula are: